About Financial Aid

 - How to Apply for Financial Aid?

-- How is a Student and/or Parents' Financial Need Determined?
+- How is a Student's Financial Need Determined?

 - How is Financial Aid Packaged?

 Financial aid is money made available by federal, state, institutional and private sources in the form of grants, scholarships, loans, and wages.
 Such aid makes it possible for you to continue your education beyond high school, even if you and your family cannot meet the full costs of the college/university you choose to attend.
 All programs are based on the premise that parents have the primary responsibility of assisting their dependents in meeting educational costs.
 Financial aid is available only to fill the gap between a family's contribution and your annual educational expenses.